What's the Best Dog Food for Basset Hounds?

 Friendly, engaged, loyal, playful, intelligent

-Health Considerations for Basset Hounds
+Health Considerations

-It is always a good idea to try to understand what health problems can be common to the Basset Hound.
+It is always a good idea to try to understand what health problems can be common to the Basset Hounds.
 This information can be very helpful in selecting the right diet for the breed.
 Basset Hounds love food and can be predisposed to becoming obese if allowed to free feed or overfed.

 Hip Dysplasia